MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.hosting/desktopwindowxamlsource_initialize_1448610474.md

 ### -param parentWindowId

-The *WindowId* of the HWND (retrieved through [Microsoft.UI.Input.InputNonClientPointerSource.GetForWindowId(Microsoft.UI.WindowId)](../microsoft.ui.input/inputnonclientpointersource_getforwindowid_240994741.md)) of your Win32 application.
+The *WindowId* of the HWND of your Win32 application.

 ## -remarks

+For C++ desktop application developers, use the [**interop::GetWindowIdFromWindow**](/windows/windows-app-sdk/api/win32/winrt-microsoft.ui.interop/nf-winrt-microsoft-ui-interop-getwindowidfromwindow) function to obtain the *WindowId* of the HWND of your Win32 application.

+For C# desktop application developers, use the [**Win32Interop.GetWindowIdFromWindow(IntPtr)**](/windows/apps/api-reference/cs-interop-apis/microsoft.ui/microsoft.ui.win32interop.getwindowidfromwindow) method to obtain the *WindowId* of the HWND of your Win32 application.

 ## -see-also